Fields, No. 5 Ohio State bury Cincinnati 42-0

-COLUMBUS, Ohio (AP) — Justin Fields passed for two touchdowns and ran for two more scores, and No. 5 Ohio State cruised to a 42-0 rout of Cincinnati on Saturday.
+“We got our absolute butts whipped,” said Fickell, the third-year Bearcats coach who played and coached for years at Ohio State.

-J.K.
-Dobbins rushed for 141 yards and two touchdowns — all in the first half — as the Buckeyes (2-0) dismantled Cincinnati in Luke Fickell’s return to Ohio Stadium.
-The third-year Bearcats coach played at Ohio State then spent years on the other sideline as an assistant, and interim coach in 2011.
+Fields ran for a second score and passed for two as No. 5 Ohio State (2-0) dismantled Cincinnati in Fickell’s return to Ohio Stadium.

-“They just ruined any sentimental thought you had,” Fickell said.
-“I’m just disappointed we couldn’t give them a real game.”
+“They just ruined any sentimental thought you had,” he said.
+“I’m disappointed we couldn’t give them a real game.”

-The Bearcats (1-1) came in with confidence after an opening week win over UCLA but their chances of beating Ohio State for the first time in 122 years began to dissipate when Justin Fields scurried up for the middle for a 7-yard touchdown run on the Buckeyes’ second drive of the game.
+The Bearcats (1-1) came in with confidence after an opening week home win over UCLA but couldn’t get it together.
 By halftime it was 28-0.

-The Ohio State defense held down Cincinnati and shut the door with a blocked field goal, an interception and fumble for a touchback on the three occasions the Bearcats threatened.
+The Ohio State defense held down Cincinnati and shut the door with a blocked field goal, an interception and, late in the game, a fumble for a touchback on the only occasions the Bearcats threatened.
 The Buckeyes sacked quarterback Desmond Ritter five times.

 “I think today was another step in the journey, the right step — where we want to be,” Ohio State coach Ryan Day said.